How to Find Out What Year Your House Was Built

 - Complete ownership chain from original construction

-- All permits and improvements throughout property’s life
+- All permits and improvements throughout the property’s life

 - Comparable sales analysis with age considerations